 Remember how I said that you should be treating your subscribers like gold?
 That means sending them information that is exclusive to just them.

 This doesn’t mean you have to spend another 40 hours writing an epic guide.
-You can give your subscribers exclusive content in a shorter form, like quick tips as Brian Dean from Backlinko did: Screenshot showing google search results
+You can give your subscribers exclusive content in a shorter form, like quick tips as Brian Dean from Backlinko did:

 He sent an email to his list with rapid-fire traffic tips that were exclusive to his subscribers.
+This is one of the many effective email marketing examples that showcase how exclusive content can engage subscribers and drive conversions.

 What can you send to your list that is exclusive just to them?